xanderlent/intel-npu-driver-rpm/README.md

     - If the kernel module has already been loaded, you must manually unload and reload it to pick up the new firmware.
     - If you are using a recent kernel dracut should automatically include the ivpu kernel module and associated firmware in your initramfs the next time that it is regenerated (usually when you get a new kernel version).
 Triggering this on firmware install is TODO.
   - Install the `intel-npu-level-zero` package to enable use of the NPU via OneAPI Level Zero.
-    - Users of Fedora 40 and EPEL 10 need to install oneapi-level-zero from this copr as well, since it backports the latest version from Fedora 41, which is required by the upstream driver as of 1.13.0 and newer.
+    - Users of Fedora 40 need to install oneapi-level-zero from this copr as well, since it backports the latest version from Fedora 41, which is required by the upstream driver as of 1.13.0 and newer.
   - Optionally install and run the user-mode and kernel-mode driver tests from `intel-npu-level-zero-tests`.
   - Optionally install the `-debuginfo` and `-debugsource` packages for easier debugging.
   - Higher level programs that use this driver can be found in the [xanderlent/intel-npu-highlevel copr](https://copr.fedorainfracloud.org/coprs/xanderlent/intel-npu-highlevel/) [(Sources)](https://github.com/xanderlent/intel-npu-highlevel-rpms).